Will I need a visa for this tour?

 What flights should I book?

-We recommend purchasing a “multi-city” ticket, flying into Tallinn, Estonia, and home from St. Petersburg, Russia.
+We suggest purchasing a “multi-city” ticket, flying into Tallinn, Estonia, and home from St. Petersburg, Russia.
 Lufthansa, KLM and SAS fly into both cities.
-We recommend contacting your travel agent to purchase your airline ticket.
-If you need a recommendation for a good travel agent, see below to contact a Seattle agency that we use to book our flights, and a Russian agency that can assist you with post-tour travel in Russia.
+We recommend contacting a travel agent to purchase your airline ticket.
+If you need a good travel agent, see below to contact a Seattle agency that we use to book our flights, and a Russian agency that can assist you with post-tour travel in Russia.

 This tour includes all group sightseeing admissions, all breakfasts, half of your dinners, plus all hotel, guide and driver tips.
 We suggest you plan for about $75-$100 per person per day to cover extra and non-included meals, beverages, snacks, souvenirs, and transportation costs and/or admissions for sightseeing during free time.